Skip to main content

 41.7

-There are two more factors that determine cable resistance.
+Two more factors determine cable resistance.
 These are the length and the thickness of the conductor (cable):

 These factors relate in the following way: